harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/harness-governance-quickstart.md

 Next we'll add a Pipeline that we'll evaluate later using OPA policies.

-### Step 2: Create a Pipeline
+### Create a Pipeline

-For this quickstart, we'll use a very simple Pipeline that only contains an [Approval stage](../9_Approvals/adding-harness-approval-stages.md).
+For this quickstart, we'll use a very simple Pipeline that only contains an [Approval stage](/docs/platform/approvals/adding-harness-approval-stages/).

 Open the new Harness Project you created and click **Deployments**.